-Maria Lernerman, Ferrill Roll, Andrew West, Bryan Lloyd, Patrick Todd and Babatunde Ojo serve as the portfolio managers of the International Carbon Transition Equity Portfolio.
-Ms. Lernerman, Mr. Roll, Mr. West, Mr. Lloyd, Mr. Todd and Mr. Ojo have each held their position since the Portfolio's inception.
+Maria Lernerman, Ferrill Roll, Andrew West, Patrick Todd and Uday Cheruvu serve as the portfolio managers of the International Carbon Transition Equity Portfolio.
+Ms. Lernerman, Mr. Roll, Mr. West and Mr. Todd and have each held their position since the Portfolio's inception and Mr. Cheruvu has held his position since January 2024.

 Institutional Class shares are only available to certain eligible investors and the minimum initial investment is \$100,000.

 Additional purchases may be for any amount.
 Please see the description of eligible investors under the section called "Shareholder Information."
 You may purchase, redeem (sell) or exchange shares of the Portfolio on any business day through certain authorized brokers and other financial intermediaries or directly from the Portfolio by mail, telephone, or wire.